DeepLearningMoviesProject/back-DeepLearningMoviesProject/README.md

 ### How use Docker ?

 The Dockerfile provided in "Docker" folder how to install all necessary environment on a docker container.
-You can find more information about Docker [here](https://www.docker.com/)
+You can find more informations about Docker [here](https://www.docker.com/)

 First at all, [install docker on your machine](https://docs.docker.com/engine/installation/) and download the Dockerfile, allowed to build the Docker image.